Raise Your Well-Being 🡺 Transform Your Life

 2️⃣ The Physical Dimension

-Key aspects of physical wellness include:
+Key aspects of physical well-being include:

 ☐ Good Nutrition for optimal fuel that promotes top cellular function: such as adding one extra whole food per day, or consider juicing.

-☐ Movement that maintains musculoskeletal health, sweating out of toxins, and better bloodflow: such as a brisk walk, a or a quick workout video.
+☐ Movement that maintains musculoskeletal health, sweating out of toxins, and better blood flow: such as a brisk walk, a or a quick workout video.

 ☐ Recovery that allows for repair and adaptation: this means adequate sleep and rest when sore.